zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

 3. The `ToList()` method for both examples will just return a strongly typed list: `List<Customer>`.

-Note that nstead of using the query value directly in the string like `"City == \"Paris\""` you can also use [composite string formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting).
+Note that instead of using the query value directly in the string like `"City == \"Paris\""` you can also use [composite string formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting).
 But instead of using the format item syntax `{n}`, you need to use `@n` (Where `n` is the index).
 So line 2 in the example above will become:

 ```csharp
 .Where("City == @0", "Paris")`